Information for Contributors to Herpetological Review

 Graphics Materials/Art Files

-Illustrative material (e.g., photographs, diagrams, etc.) should be sent with initial manuscript submissions as low-resolution digital files (as PDFs or JPEGs) or imbedded as figures within the ms. text file.
-Please do not send original figures at time of ms. submission.
-If your manuscript is accepted for publication, you will be asked to send these materials electronically.
+Illustrative material (e.g., photographs, diagrams, graphs, etc.) should be sent with initial manuscript submissions as low-resolution digital files (as PDFs or JPEGs) or imbedded as figures within the ms. text file.
+If your manuscript is accepted for publication, you will be asked to send these materials electronically in a high-resolution format.
 Download “Guidelines for Submission of Digital Art Files” in (PDF) or (HTML) for

 specific digital file requirements.
-Because HR is now published in full color, with color page charges waived for authors lacking publication funds, authors are encouraged to prepare all figures in color.
+HR is now published in full color, and there are no page or color charges for authors.
+Therefore, authors encouraged to prepare figures in color as appropriate.